ijung01/iv-2021/4.final-project/process/ideas.md

 1. We write (language) to express and communicate.
 What are some hidden information that we can uncover from writings?
 Could the results give us more insight into the contnet or is it irrelavant information?
 If it is irrelavant, how can we highlight information that is hidden in written langauge?

 2. Sound is defined by its presence and absence.
 From marking the silences in everyday conversations, lectures/talks, scripts, and music, what understandings can we get on how the intentional vs unintentional moments of silence shape meaning? or can we even identiy if they are intentional or unintentional? crucial or supplementary?
+*patterns of behavior are recorded as well (login records, physical location, etc)

 3. We use images to represent us.
 Words that describes us.
 Reputations and emotions to define us.
 But in what ways do we quantify ourselves?
 How are numbers related to your identity?
 What are some ways we are represetned, identified, and translated through alphanumeric values? (exploring different ways of personal identifiaction).